KaiserWerk/Tiny-Build-Server/README.md

 It can be used in conjunction with BitBucket, GitHub and GitLab and it runs on whatever platform you compile it for, be it Windows, Linux or MacOS, even a RaspberryPi.

-Build information are stored in files and folders which are placed in the ``build_definitions`` subfolder.
-A build definition is a folder containing a YAML file.

 Prerequisites
 * Basic knowledge of the Go programming language